-It is very important that you go back to the hospital or GP practice for check ups after treatment for abnormal cells.
-The chances are that you will not have any further problems.
-Treatment is successful in 4 out of 5 women.
-But if the abnormal cells come back you will need to have more treatment.
+It's very important that you go to this appointment.
+The chances are that you won't have any further problems.
+Treatment is successful in more than 4 out of 5 women.
+If the abnormal cells do come back you will need to have more treatment.

-- if no HPV is found, you will not need to have another screening test for 3 years.
+- if no HPV is found, you won't need to have another screening test for 3 years

-- if HPV is found, or you have moderate or severe cell changes, you will go back to colposcopy to see if you need more treatment.
+- if HPV is found, or you have moderate or severe cell changes, you go back to the colposcopy clinic to see if you need more treatment

 Cervical screening after hysterectomy

-Very rarely, the abnormal cells can come back in this area, so you will be offered tests at 6 months and 18 months (you may have one sooner than this) after your hysterectomy.
+Very rarely the abnormal cells can come back in this area, so you will be offered tests at 6 months and 18 months after your hysterectomy.
 If everything is fine, you won't need to have any more tests after that.

 What happens if abnormal cells come back

-Usually you can have more laser treatment, diathermy or loop excision.
+Usually you can have more laser treatment or a LLETZ.
 You may need to have a cone biopsy.

 But if the abnormal cells come back more than once, or if your doctor thinks the risks are too great, they may ask you to have a hysterectomy.
 This is to prevent you from developing cancer of the cervix in the future.
 Your doctor will talk through all the treatment options with you at every stage.

-Your wishes will need to be taken into account in order to decide what is the best treatment for you.
+Your wishes will be taken into account when deciding what the best treatment is for you.
 Your decision may depend on whether you have had all the children you wish to have.
-Or whether you have reached your menopause.
+Or whether you have reached the menopause.